xray-imaging/2bm-docs/docs/source/procedures.rst

   trigger for the rest of the session.
 Targets the two ``CodedApertureFineDrive_X`` / ``_Y`` Assets and the coded- aperture XY flexure stage on the cora side.
+- :doc:`procedures/item_014` —
+  ``energy_characterization`` (**STATUS: STUB**). cora-Procedure- shaped abstraction over the channel-cut crystal energy-calibration recipe.
+The operator mounts a removable Si channel-cut crystal (``2d = 3.84 Å``, consistent with Si (220), 36 × 3 mm) on the 2-BM-B sample-rotation stage in place of the sample, runs a rocking-curve scan around the calculated Bragg angle, fits the peak, and computes the measured energy + offset from the DMM nominal setting.
+Full operator-facing recipe at :doc:`ops/item_022`; broader alignment context (where this fits in the white → pink → mono workflow) at :doc:`ops/item_012`.
+The formal 2bm-procedures script implementation is pending; this is cora's ``energy_characterization`` Procedure target with the channel-cut crystal as a removable-reference-standard Subject.

 Stub procedures